ludmilla-penarrubia/deep_learning_lungs_segmentation/README.md

     `pip3 install gatetools`

-## Case 1 : Use *our* trained model on *our* showcase data
+## Use *our* trained model on *your* data

+Preprocessing step : Your data spacing should be 1mm isotropic
+You can use gatetools to do so, with the command :

+`gatetools/bin/gt_affine_transform -i your_data.mhd -o preprocessed_data.mhd --newspacing "1.0" --force_resample --adaptive -p "-1000.0"`

+Then to predict lungs mask with the model :

    Run :`python3 trained_model_on_showcase_data.py`
    Motion mask as .mhd and .raw files will be located in : `results_showcase/`

-## Case 2 : Use *our* trained model on *your* data (work in progress)

-   Put all your .nii or .mgh or ... in the directory `data/`
-   (optional) Run : `gatetools/bin/gt_affine_transform -i input_data.mhd -o output_data.mhd --newspacing "2.0" --force_resample --adaptative -p "-1000.0"`
-   Run : `python3 infer_motion_masks.py`

-   Motion mask as .nii files and figures will be located in : `results/`
-   We suggest skipping the preprocessing step only if your data is sampled as isotropic 2mm^3

-## (Advanced) Case 3 : Train and test our model on *your* data

-For this use-case, we recommend pluggin in your code the model located in model.py, we do not provide the data management part of the code, as it is really specific to each user.

 ## Acknowledments

 Thanks to the authors of this repository : https://github.com/milesial/Pytorch-UNet for providing an efficient implementation of U-net.

-This work was performed within the framework of the LABEX PRIMES (ANR-11-LABX-0063) of Université de Lyon, within the program "Investissements d'Avenir"(ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).

 Thanks to Olivier Bernard for getting us started with the project by providing examples of his codes.